 harassment/assault, suicides, and gender integration into combat occupational specialties, just to name a few.
 Compounding the problem is that the effective rate of required change is immediate.
 This produces a level of complexity that challenges our traditional notion of the report highlighted several issues.
 First, continuous operational tempo over nearly two decades of war has challenged unit integrity and leader development while also eroding readiness.
-Second, the report noted that "the normalization of unit disaggregation displaces clusion of the define and align instruments of culture.
-It also allows Army leaders to understand the complexity inherent in the strategic environment.
-Employment of an operational approach facilitates inmilitary leadership.
+Second, the report noted that "the normalization of unit disaggregation displaces military leadership.
 In his discussion of the impact of complexity on problem-solving and planning processes, retired Brig.
 Gen. Huba Wass de Czege highlighted the limitations of traditional notions of military leadership: